pootiney/Game-Design-face-emotion-recognition-autism/README.md

     ![Screenshot (210)](https://user-images.githubusercontent.com/26525766/138120140-608c95fb-5538-4c64-a5b8-372d52989af6.png)

     ![Screenshot (211)](https://user-images.githubusercontent.com/26525766/138119538-25dae9da-3921-4414-8bd6-51412c4f7ce6.png)

+   * In Gestalt scene I have a main camera , in main camera I haveGame objects which are images(background and frames for faces and their components) and so have spiriterenderer.
+I have another Gameobject face which has a variable spiriterenderer (faces images) and this gameobject itself has gameobjects g1, g2 and g3 which have spiriterenderers which change in each iteration of the game.
    *  I wrote **"make_face.cs"** to check if the components are located in true place or not? and to change the face when it's finished.
+This code is attached to gameobject face.

     ```C#
     using System.Collections;